How to engineer a quantum wavefunction: Uniformity Principles in Analogue Quantum Simulation

 \section{Uniformity Principles in Analogue Quantum Simulation}

-\subsection{Tokens, Types and External Validation}
+\subsection{Tokens, Types, and External Validation}

-In order to ensure that the outcomes of an experiment on a particular physical system are relevant to other physical systems with the same properties, we need to \emph{externally validate} the experiment.
+An \emph{internally valid} experiment is one in which we genuinely learn about the source system we are manipulating.
+We will assume that all the experiments we consider here are internally validated by standard experimental means.
+To ensure that the outcomes of an experiment on a particular physical system are relevant to other physical systems with the same properties, we need to \emph{externally validate} the experiment.
 Typically, conventional experiments are performed with systems in mind that have the same, or a similar, material constitution.
 Such systems are believed to behave similarly when probed in the same circumstances.
 External validation then amounts to ensuring that the specific lab system has the same material properties as the target systems.
 More abstractly speaking, in an experiment a specific \emph{token} physical system is probed in order to learn about an entire \emph{type} of systems.
 The inference from the token to the type is based on a \emph{uniformity principle}, which asserts that all systems of the same material constitution behave in the same way when probed in the same circumstances.

-In analogue experiments, by contrast, scientists aim for a system of one type stand in for a system of another type, the latter of which importantly has a distinct material constitution.
-In our case study, for instance, we have the source system consisting of cold atoms and the target systems consisting of Josephson junctions or Helium-4.
-It appears that \textit{by definition} we cannot make use of an intra-type uniformity principle between such systems since they are materially distinct.
+In analogue experiments, by contrast, scientists aim for a system of one type to stand in for a system of another type, the latter of which importantly has a distinct material constitution.
+In our case study, for instance, we have the source system consisting of cold atoms and the target systems consisting of a JJA or liquid Helium-4.
+It appears that \emph{by definition} we cannot make use of an intra-type uniformity principle between such systems since they are materially distinct.